GNOME/libadwaita/doc/migrating-between-development-versions.md

 set to `TRUE` to make a button raised, the style class should be used directly instead.

-## Migrating from alpha 3 to alpha 4
+## Migrating From alpha 3 to alpha 4

 ### Adapt to [class@Adw.ActionRow] and [class@Adw.ExpanderRow] API Changes